apache/openwhisk/docs/webactions.md

 1. `Content extensions`: the request must specify its desired content type as one of `.json`, `.html`, `.http`, `.svg` or `.text`.
 This is done by adding an extension to the action name in the URI, so that an action `/guest/demo/hello` is referenced as `/guest/demo/hello.http` for example to receive an HTTP response back.
 For convenience, the `.http` extension is assumed when no extension is detected.
 2. `Projecting fields from the result`: When used with content extensions other than `.http`, the path that follows the action name is used to project out one or more levels of the response.
 For example, `/guest/demo/hello.html/body`.
 This allows an action which returns a dictionary `{body: "..." }` to project the `body` property and directly return its string value instead.
 The projected path follows an absolute path model (as in XPath).
 3. `Query and body parameters as input`: the action receives query parameters as well as parameters in the request body.
-The precedence order for merging parameters is: package parameters, action parameters, query parameter, body parameters with each of these overriding any previous values in case of overlap .
+The precedence order for merging parameters is: package parameters, binding parameters, action parameters, query parameter, body parameters with each of these overriding any previous values in case of overlap .
 As an example `/guest/demo/hello.http?name=Jane` will pass the argument `{name: "Jane"}` to the action.
 4. `Form data`: in addition to the standard `application/json`, web actions may receive URL encoded from data `application/x-www-form-urlencoded data` as input.
 5. `Activation via multiple HTTP verbs`: a web action may be invoked via any of these HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`, as well as `HEAD` and `OPTIONS`.
 6. `Non JSON body and raw HTTP entity handling`: A web action may accept an HTTP request body other than a JSON object, and may elect to always receive such values as opaque values (plain text when not binary, or base64 encoded string otherwise).